 Scene - Room in the Tower of London.
-Enter CLARENCE and BRAKENBURY.
+Enter Clarence and Brakenbury.

-- Brak.
-WHY looks your grace so heavily to-day? - Clur.
-O, I have passed a miserable night, So full of ugly sights, of ghastly dreams, That, as I am a Christian, faithful man, I would not spend another such a night, - .
-Though 't were to buy a world of happy days, So full of dismal terror was the time! - Brak.
+Brak.
+Why looks your grace so heavily to-day?

+Clar.
+O, I have passed a miserable night,

+So full of ugly sights, of ghastly dreams,

+That, as I am a Christian, faithful man,

+I would not spend another such a night,

+Though 'twere to buy a world of happy days,

+So full of dismal terror was the time!

+Brak.
 What was your dream?
-I long to hear you tell it. - Clar.
-Methoughts that I had broken from the Tower, And was embarked to cross to Burgundy;
+I long to hear you tell it.

-And, in my company, my brother Gloster; Who, from my cabin, tempted me to walk Upon the hatches; thence we looked toward England.
-And cited up a thousand fearful times.
+Clar.
+Methoughts that I had broken from the Tower, And was embarked to cross to Burgundy; And, in my company, my brother Gloster; Who, from my cabin, tempted me to walk Upon the hatches; thence we looked toward England, And cited up a thousand fearful times.
 During the wars of York and Lancaster, That had befallen us.
-As we paced along Upon the giddy footing of the hatches, .
-Methought that Gloster stumbled; and, in falling, Struck me, that thought to stay him, overboard, Into the tumbling billows of the main.
+As we paced along Upon the giddy footing of the hatches, Methought that Gloster stumbled; and, in falling, Struck me, that thought to stay him, overboard, Into the tumbling billows of the main.
 Oh, then, methought, what pain it was to drown!
 What dreadful noise of waters in mine ears!
 What ugly sights of death within mine eyes!
 Methought I saw a thousand fearful wrecks; Ten thousand men that fishes gnawed upon; Wedges of gold, great anchors, heaps of pearl, Inestimable stones, unvalued jewels, All scattered in the bottom of the sea.
-Some lay in dead men's skulls; and, in those holes Where eves did once inhabit, there were crept, As 't were in scorn of eyes, reflecting gems, Which wooed the slimy bottom of the deep.
-And mocked the dead bones that lay scattered by.
+Some lay in dead men's skulls; and, in those holes Where eyes did once inhabit, there were crept, As 't were in scorn of eyes, reflecting gems, Which wooed the slimy bottom of the deep, And mocked the dead bones that lay scattered by.

 Brak.
 Had you such leisure in the time of death, To gaze upon the secrets of the deep?

-Methought I had; and often did I strive Clar.
-To yield the ghost: but still the envious flood Kept in my soul, and would not let it forth To seek the empty, vast, and wandering air; But smothered it within my panting bulk, Which almost burst to belch it in the sea.
+Ciar.
+Methought I had; and often did I strive

+To yield the ghost: but still the envious flood

+Kept in my soul, and would not let it forth

+To seek the empty, vast, and wandering air;

+But smothered it within my panting bulk,

+Which almost burst to belch it in the sea.

 Brak.
 Awaked you not with this sore agony?

 Clar.
-Oh, no; my dream was lengthened after life; Oh, then began the tempest to my soul, Who passed, methought, the melancholy flood, With that grim ferry-man which poets write of,
+Oh, no; my dream was lengthened after life; Oh, then began the tempest to my soul, Who passed, methought, the melancholy flood, With that grim ferryman which poets write of,

 Unto the kingdom of perpetual night.
-The first that there did greet my stranger soul.
-Was my great father-in-law, renownèd Warwick; Who cried aloud, "What scourge for perjury Can this dark monarchy afford false Clarence?"
+The first that there did greet my stranger soul, Was my great father-in-law, renownèd Warwick; Who cried aloud, "What scourge for perjury Can this dark monarchy afford false Clarence?"
 And so he vanished.
 Then came wandering by A shadow like an angel, with bright hair Dabbled in blood; and he shrieked out aloud: "Clarence is come! false, fleeting, perjured Clarence!
 That stabbed me in the field by Tewksbury: Seize on him, Furies, take him to your torments!"
 With that, methoughts, a legion of foul fiends Environed me, and howled in mine ears Such hideous cries, that, with the very noise, I, trembling, waked, and, for a season after, Could not believe but that I was in hell: Such terrible impression made the dream.